 This is why we recommend positioning the Optimize installation at the top of the

-<HEAD> to run as soon as possible, without been blocked by other scripts and libraries of your page.
+<HEAD> to run as soon as possible, without being blocked by other scripts and libraries on your page.

 Incorrect positioning of Optimize may cause flicker, a longer hiding period, and container timeouts (if you're using the anti-flicker snippet).

 With a tool like Optimize, this could cause confusion to your visitors and even make them realize that they are part of an experiment, with effects to your site as well as to experiment results.
 This is why Optimize has a number of different mechanisms to ensure that this does not happen.